Laboratories, The Giant (“Der Riese” ), near Breslau

 Doctor Richtofen pressed down on the button, initiating the recording, and he began his log entry.

-"Uh, yes, Doctor.
-The platform is three feet away without any obstructions.
-We have one microgram of element 115 which should be entirely used up during the test."
+“Yes, Doctor Richtofen.
+We have the new test subject, a rodent, weighing approximately 0.21 kilograms.
+The target platform is now approximately one meter away without any obstructions.
+We have one microgram of Element 115 which should be entirely used up during the test.”

 As the rat on the platform began to open its weak eyes, the two doctors had inserted their ear protection and commenced the test, shutting the sliding door to the test chamber and powering up the device.
 Doctor Schuster increased the power levels significantly, causing the lights hanging from the ceiling to flicker while the machine whirred and buzzed.
 Strangely, the blinding light did not last nearly as long; The device's door came open automatically, dispelling the smoke and revealing a third of the rat's body still lying on the floor.
 Even more out of the ordinary, it was completely intact, apart from the two-thirds which had disappeared.
 Dumbfounded, Doctor Richtofen approached the receiving pad, where the front two-thirds of the rat lay.